There are many popular cuts of beef, and each has its specific flavor and texture.

-- Quality Grade deals with the palatability of the beef; in other words, it specifies the flavor, juiciness, and tenderness, based on the degree of marbling (interweaving of fat with the meat) and its maturity.
-Quality Grade is most important for all beef cuts, including short rib.
+- Quality Grade deals with the palatability of the beef; in other words, it specifies the flavor, juiciness, and tenderness, based on the degree of marbling (interweaving of fat with the rib meat attached) and its maturity.
+Quality Grade is most important for all beef cuts, including beef short ribs.

 - Yield Grade determines how much usable lean meat is on the carcass.
 It indicates the percentage of closely trimmed, boneless retail cuts that can be delivered.

-Prime beef has abundant marbling and tends to be the juiciest short rib.
+Prime beef has abundant marbling and tends to be the juiciest beef short ribs.

 How To Prepare Short Rib For Cooking

-The short rib has a top layer of fat that covers a thin layer of connective tissue (this is referred to as the silverskin).
+The beef short ribs have a top layer of fat that covers a thin layer of connective tissue (this is referred to as the silverskin).

 Removing the silverskin from the meat is best as this connective tissue will not break down in the cooking process.

-There is a heavy membrane at the backside of the ribs; leave this membrane on the bone to help keep the meat together in the cooking process.
+There is a heavy membrane at the backside of the beef short ribs; leave this membrane on the bone to help keep the meat together in the cooking process.

-When preparing your short rib, start by removing the fat and the silverskin on top of the ribs with a sharp knife.
+When preparing your beef short ribs, start by removing the fat and the silverskin on top of the ribs with a sharp knife.
 There will still be plenty of meat and fat content between the meat to ensure that it will be flavorful and moist.

-This simple yet efficient way of preparing your ribs is definitely still the most straightforward and tastiest way to get the best out of short ribs.
+This simple yet efficient way of preparing your beef short ribs is definitely still the most straightforward and tastiest way to get the best out of beef short ribs.

 Different Ways To Cook Short Ribs

-There are many ways to cook short ribs and as many variations on those methods as there are cooks and chefs.
+There are many ways to cook beef short ribs (such as the slow cooker) and as many variations on those methods as there are cooks and chefs.

 You can use these indications and improve on them according to your taste:

-First, get some color on the short rib by browning it on a stovetop.
+First, get some color on the beef short ribs by browning the braised short ribs on a stovetop.
 Then add some aromatics, wine, and beef stock.
-Finish the cooking process in the oven.
-Low and slow cooking is the recipe for the best short rib.
+Finish braising ribs in the oven.
+Low and slow cooking is the recipe for the best short ribs.

-Marinate the short ribs first (marinating it for at least two hours or overnight).
+Marinate the beef short ribs first (marinating it for at least two hours or overnight).
 Marinating meat helps to break it down, ensuring that it is tender.
-Flanken short rib is the best cut for grilling.
+Flanken short ribs are the best cut for grilling.